cosmos/sdk-tutorials/voter/index.md

   };
   ```

 The `PollList` component you just created lists every poll, including the options for that poll as buttons.
-Selecting an option triggers a `submit` method that broadcasts a transaction with a "create vote" message and fetches data back from your application.
+Selecting an option triggers a `submit` method that broadcasts a transaction with a create vote message and fetches data back from your application.

 Two components are still missing from your app to make look more like a voting poll.
-You can add the `AppRadioItem.vue` and `AppText.vue` UI options.
+Now you can add the `AppRadioItem.vue` and `AppText.vue` UI options.

 ### Add the Options Component